Navigate AI Without Compromising Your Values

 Your team wants to know why to use AI, when it makes sense, and how to keep it aligned with your mission.

-The Conversation Your Team Is Already Having
+The Conversation Your Team Needs to Have

 8 in 10 nonprofits are using AI.
 But only 1 in 10 have policies governing it, and 4 in 10 have zero staff with any training.